 Saving Shibas is a small 501 (c) (3) puppy rescue in California that specializes in preserving the Shiba Inu breed.
 In addition to rescuing and rehoming homeless Shiba Inus, this rescue also sells Shiba Inu-themed products.

 Their motto is ‘whether you support, adopt or shop, the rescued Shiba Inu wins.’
-All the money generated from adoption fees, donations, and merchandise are spent on the rescued dogs’ welfare.
+All the money generated from adoption fees, donations, and merchandise is spent on the rescued dogs’ welfare.

-- You must fill out this adoption application before being considered for adoption.
-Once you have applied, the rescue will contact you for the next steps.
+- You must fill out the adoption application before being considered for adoption.
+Once you have applied, the rescue will contact you with the next steps.

 - They have a foster system, so you cannot visit the rescue dogs at their location.
-So, you must make an appointment through the Calendly link.
+Therefore, you must make an appointment through the Calendly link.

 Saving Shibas Details